mhightower83/BacktraceLog/ReadMe.md

 Helpful build options, you can add to your `<sketche name>.ino.globals.h` file.
 Note, these options may create new problems by increased code, stack size, and execution time.

 ## `-fno-optimize-sibling-calls`
-This option makes backtrace more productive.
-By removing "sibling and tail recursive calls" optimization, it improves the traceable stack content.
+Removing the optimization for "sibling and tail recursive calls" will clear up some gaps in the stack decoder report.
 Preserves stack frames created at each level as you call down to the next.
-Thus leaving a complete trail to follow back up after a crash.

 This option is also beneficial when using the traditional method of copy/paste from the postmortem stack dump to the _ESP Exception Decoder_.

-This option may affect speed and stack growth; however, does not appear to have a significant effect on code size.
+This option will increase stack usage; however, does not appear to have a significant effect on code size.

 ## `-fno-omit-frame-pointer`
 Adds a pointer at the end of the stack frame highest (last) address -8 just before the return address at -12.
 Not necessary for this library.
 It may help to get your bearings when looking at a postmortem stack dump.
 Postmortem will annotate the stack dump line where it occurs with a `<` mark.
 If you are looking for specific data in the stack, you may find this option useful along with ESP_DEBUG_BACKTRACELOG_SHOW.
 It will help visually group each functions stack and ESP_DEBUG_BACKTRACELOG_SHOW will have references to those stack locations as well.

 # Decoding backtrace log
+There are a few options shown below for decoding the backtrace log.
+Also, check the [`extras`](https://github.com/mhightower83/BacktraceLog/tree/master/extras) folder for a handy script that can wrap around the chore of running `addr2line` and `idf_monitor.py`.
 ## addr2line
+Included with the build tools for Arduino ESP8266.

 Example decode line using `xtensa-lx106-elf-addr2line` in `tools/xtensa-lx106-elf/bin/`:
 ```bash
 xtensa-lx106-elf-addr2line -pfiaC -e BacktraceDemo.ino.elf 0x40201298 0x4020186c 0x40201186 0x40203088 0x40100f09
 ```
+## `idf_monitor.py`
+Espressif's [`idf_monitor.py`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-monitor.html?highlight=idf_monitor) will also work.

 ## ESP Exception Decoder
 Surprisingly the _ESP Exception Decoder_ will also work.
 Copy paste the "Backtrace Crash Report" into the decode window.

-## `idf_monitor.py`
-Espressif's [`idf_monitor.py`](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-monitor.html?highlight=idf_monitor) will also work.

 # References:
 Maybe worth further investigation: